 Julie: “I remember teaching my first class like it was yesterday.
 I had a dry mouth and felt sick to my stomach because I was soooo nervous!
 But I’ve learned since then that nerves are healthy - it means you care!
 An experienced teacher can teach a class without having to do the class with the students.
 I know as a newbie, I was doing all of the poses while teaching - but it definitely helped me become more confident."

 Genny: “An experienced teacher can calmly and professionally deal with any situation that might arise in the studio from a student bursting into tears in a backbend, to a student presenting with spondylolysis.
 I believe an experienced teacher knows they are first and foremost a student of yoga.
 An experienced teacher has a lived understanding of yoga philosophy."

 Yoga Teacher Julie Montagu is also the author of several books including Superfoods and Recharge, a Year of Self-Care.
-Whole Self Yoga 200-hour Teacher Training with Julie Montagu runs January-June 2019 in London and costs £2,995, certified by Yoga Alliance UK.
+Whole Self Yoga 200-hour Teacher Training with Julie Montagu starts January 2020 and costs £3,595, certified by Yoga Alliance UK.